Shreveport YMCA Opens; University, YMCA Explore Alternative Funding Options; City Waives Y's Permitting Fees

 The Greater Susquehanna Valley YMCA in Lewisburg, Pennsylvania, plans a total renovation this summer of the men's and women's locker rooms at its Sunbury YMCA branch.
 The Y has already raise $500,000 of the project's $700,000 cost.
 The branch already sports a new lobby, signage, exterior walls and fencing from a remodel done in 2016, according to The Daily Item.

 Club Industry's YMCA Roundup features recent notable legal news related to YMCAs.
 Do you have news to share with us?
-Send your news, tips or story ideas to pr@clubindustry.com.
+Send your news, tips or story ideas to [email protected].
 You can also connect with us on Facebook, on Twitter @clubindustry and on LinkedIn.